 School personnel supplied information regarding accommodations that a student may have received while taking the Keystone Exams.
 Accommodations are classified in terms of presentation, response, setting, and timing to enable students to better manage disabilities that hinder their ability to learn and respond to assessments.
-An accommodations manual entitled, Accommodations Guidelines: Keystone Exams and PSSA (PDE, revised 9/2017), was updated for use with the 2018 PSSA and Keystone Exams.
+An accommodations manual entitled, Accommodations Guidelines: Keystone Exams and PSSA (PDE, revised 10/2018), was updated for use with the 2019 PSSA and Keystone Exams.
 This manual may be found on the PDE website at www.education.pa.gov.
-You can find the document by typing the manual title in the search box.
 A glossary of accommodation terms as applied to the Keystone Exams is provided in Table 10-10 at the end of this chapter.

 The frequency with which accommodations were utilized for PPT and CBT formats is summarized separately for each course exam in Tables 10-4A through 10-7L.
 Tabled values are based on all students whose scores contributed to state summary statistics in a given Keystone Exam.
 Because of the very small incidence of usage of many accommodations, combined with the fact that a number of accommodations are primarily accessed by only one of the two administration modes, meaningful comparisons between modes are rather limited.
-In the following tables, an NA denotes those instances in which a particular accommodation does not apply to one of the testing modes..
+In the following tables, an NA denotes those instances in which a particular accommodation does not apply to one of the testing modes.